 The Drumming May Drive You Crazy

-For months leading up to these parades you will hear the school children practicing the snare drum and xylophones.
+For months leading up to these parades, you will hear the school children practicing the snare drum and xylophones.
 Most schools can only afford those 2 instruments.
-At the parade you will see school after school march by playing those instruments, more or less well.
+At the parade, you will see school after school march by playing those instruments, more or less well.

 In yet another show of sexism in Panama, you will notice that only boys are playing the drums and only girls are playing the xylophones.
 I have never seen it otherwise.

-Like Day of the Dead, and most Panama Holidays, you can not buy alcohol from stores and restaurants on Independence day.
+Like Day of the Dead and most Panama Holidays, you can not buy alcohol from stores and restaurants on Independence Day.

 Nov.
 4: Flag Day

 You will see the Panamanian flag waving and hanging everywhere on Flag day.

 Originally striped in red and yellow, the Panama flag soon looked like it does today.

 Other people say the stars on the flag represent the country’s opposing political parties – blue for the conservative party and red for the liberal party – and the white background represents a goal of working together in peace.

 Nov.
-10: Uprising of Villa de Los Santos
+10: Uprising of Villa de Los Santos in 1821

-It is known as the first cry of independence from Spain (Primer Grito de Independencia de Espana)
+The uprising of Villa de Los Santos is known as the first cry of independence from Spain.
+(Primer Grito de Independencia de Espana)

-Since the Spanish conquest in the early 16th century and into the 19th century, Panama was an important colony for the Spanish Empire.
-The port in Panama City was of particular use for shipping off all of the treasures and resources that the Spanish plundered from Latin America.
+Panama City’s port was particularly useful.
+The port was ideal for shipping all of the treasures and resources that the Spanish plundered from throughout Latin America.